sindresorhus/figures/readme.md

 Type: `string`

-String where the unicode symbols will be replaced with fallback symbols depending on the OS.
+String where the Unicode symbols will be replaced with fallback symbols depending on the OS.

 ## Figures